Pearl Ridge Gdns and Twr

 No analysis available

 The only explicit monthly parking amount found in the remarks is $150 per month.
-This appears to be a parking rental charge rather than a deeded parking fee, but it is the clearest public price mentioned.
+It appears in the context of a rented stall, so this is the best-supported parking-fee figure from the public remarks.

 No analysis available